Brennen-Hill/Brennen-Hill.github.io/_projects/BadgerVision.md

 ### The Problem: Prosopagnosia

-Prosopagnosia, or face blindness, affects around **2.5% of the population**—more than 8 million people in the U.S. alone.
+Prosopagnosia, or face blindness, affects around **2.5% of the population**, more than 8 million people in the U.S. alone.
 This condition makes it difficult to recognize faces or interpret facial expressions.
 As of now, no therapies offer lasting improvements (PsyPost).

 ### Our Solution: Badger Vision